Les Guignols: Elsewhere

 Programs of the Guignols family exchange latex moulds, and puppets representing foreign celebrities can be used as "normal people" in countries where those personalities are not well-known.

 In September 2020, U.S. broadcaster Fox greenlit an adaptation of the series, Let's Be Real, with plans to air a one-off special on 1 October themed around the 2020 United States presidential election.
-Robert Smigel (the creator and voice of Triumph the Insult Comic Dog) will serve as executive producer.
+Robert Smigel (the creator and voice of Triumph the Insult Comic Dog) served as executive producer.